Mi Reflejo: Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Mi Reflejo received an average score of 56, based on seven reviews, indicating "mixed or average reviews".
 Stephen Erlewine of AllMusic described the album as a mirror image of her debut album Christina Aguilera.
-He felt that it was a "little too familiar" although he praised recordings as "well-produced"; however, he concluded that the album "doesn't add anything new to her music, since it's just the old music in new clothing."
+He felt that it was a "little too familiar", although he praised recordings as "well-produced"; On the other hand, he concluded that the album "doesn't add anything new to her music, since it's just the old music in new clothing."
 An editor for Billboard wrote that Aguilera has yielded a mostly mainstream pop album with Latin inflections.
 Eliseo Cardona of CDNow gave the album a mixed review.
 While he enjoyed Aguilera's vocal performance, which he described as " precisely, gracefully, forcefully ", he criticized the literal Spanish translation of the lyrics from English, which he said made a "good laugh and a better yawn".
 He commended "Cuando No es Contigo" as making Aguilera a "credible, expressive salsera" and her cover of "Contigo en la Distancia" as the album's finest moment.

-David Browne of Entertainment Weekly, who gave the album a C rating, wrote the review in a parody memo from Aguilera's point of view.
+David Browne of Entertainment Weekly, who gave the album a C-rating, wrote the review in a parody memo from Aguilera's point of view.
 He mocked at Aguilera's attempt at making a Spanish-language album simply because of her Ecuadorian heritage, criticized her "unnecessary" high note", ballads that "old Latin ladies'll like", and the photos used in the album's booklet.
 Mike Magnuson of HOB.com wrote a critical review of the album admonishing the photos in the record for attempting to make Aguilera look Latino which he insisted was a bad influence for the younger audience.
-Though he mentions that "you can count on her agreeable voice" and lauded the use of Latin percussion and horns, he asserted that the record was "purely a marketing scam gone too far."
+Though he mentions that "you can count on her agreeable voice", and lauded the use of Latin percussion and horns, he asserted that the record was "purely a marketing scam gone too far."
 Parry Gettelman from Orlando Sentinel stated that "Mi Reflejo lacks emotional depth, and her decision to record in Spanish seems more a bid to conquer new chart territory than anything else".

 Sonicnet called its production "superslick" and compared Aguilera's vocals to that of Mariah Carey, completing that the album "almost guarantees that the diminutive diva will expand her colonial powers south of the border.
 In other words, she's planning to do a reverse Ricky Martin on us".
 Ernesto Lechner of the Los Angeles Times rated the album two out of four stars comparing her vocals in her debut album and in Mi Reflejo, describing her performance in the latter as "ridiculous".
 He complained about Aguilera's cover of "Contigo en la Distancia" which he described as a "bloated confection".
 Kurt B. Reighley from Wall of Sound wrote that the album is "an impressive addition to young Christina's limited canon".